-Get a motion activated deterrent that uses compressed air.
-Simply set the battery operated device – or devices – on the counters where your cat normally jump up.
+Get a motion-activated deterrent that uses compressed air.
+Simply set the battery-operated device or devices on the counters where your cat normally jumps up.

 The compressed air burst will startle the cat.
 Deterrents that use gentle vibration are also a good option.